Portal about bathroom renovation. Useful tips

 My friend has got a dog.
 My friend has a dog.

 His nickname is Barbos.
-His nickname is Watchdog.
+His nickname is Barbos.

 boat boat, ship